kimix190201/Datacase/README.md

 # CPU-temperature-

-This app simply gets your computers cpu temperature and prints it in console.
+This app simply gets your computers cpu temperature and prints it out as a graph on a web server.

- uses openhardwaremonitorlib.dll
- requires admin rights